 Reduced Manual Intervention

-ML automates many aspects of the fraud detection process, reducing the need for manual intervention and human oversight.
-With automation and predictive analytics, ML systems can analyze and flag potentially scam transactions in real-time, allowing fraud analysts to focus their attention on investigating high-risk cases and developing proactive strategies to mitigate fraud.
+ML automates many aspects of the fraud detection process, minimizing the requirement for manual intervention and manual supervision.
+With automation and predictive analytics, ML systems are able to analyze and flag potentially scam real-time transactions, allowing fraud analysts to focus their attention on investigating high-risk cases and developing proactive approaches to reduce fraud.

 When Implementing Credit Card Fraud Detection with ML Makes Sense?